Ali Bongo: 2023 election and overthrow

+Post-presidency (2023–present)

 In September 2024, Bongo announced his retirement from politics, while appealing for the release of his wife Sylvia and son Noureddin.
 He also accepted "sole responsibility" for "failings" under his regime.
 In May 2025, Bongo and his family moved to Angola following the announcement of an agreement between President João Lourenço and Oligui, who had since been elected president of Gabon.

 In January 2025, the PDG elected Blaise Louembe as its new leader in January 2025 and endorsed Oligui in the 2025 Gabonese presidential election.
 This was opposed by some party executives and led to the creation of a splinter faction under Ali Akbar Onanga Y’Obégué, who was named by Bongo as the party's rightful leader.

-Family
+Personal life

 Ali Bongo married his first wife, the French-born Sylvia Valentin, in 1989.
 She is the daughter of Édouard Valentin, CEO of the Omnium gabonais d'assurances et de réassurances (OGAR) insurance company. Édouard Valentin's wife Evelyne works in the secretariat of the presidency, and Édouard is Chargé des affaires sociales at the Gabonese Employers Confederation (Confédération patronale gabonaise, CPG).

 In 1994, Ali Bongo married his second wife, American Inge Lynn Collins Bongo, from Los Angeles, California.
 At the time of Ali Bongo's election as president, Inge Bongo was living on food stamps in California.
 She filed for divorce in 2015.

 He has four children—one daughter, Malika Bongo Ondimba, and three sons, Noureddin Bongo Valentin, Jalil Bongo Ondimba and Bilal Bongo—whom he and Sylvia adopted in 2002.